metaforx/djangocms-rest/docs/index.rst

 * **Easy integration** — Integrates effortlessly into existing Django CMS projects.
 * **REST API** — DRF-based API exposing Django CMS content for SPAs, static sites, and mobile apps.
-* **Typed Endpoints** — Auto-generate OpenAPI schemas for pages, plugins, and custom serializers.
+* **Typed Endpoints** — Auto-generate OpenAPI schemas for page data and plugin content.
-* **Plugin Serialization** — Basic support for all CMS plugins, easily extendable for custom output.
+* **Plugin Serialization** — Basic support for all CMS plugins, easily extendable for custom needs.
 * **Multi-site Support** — Serve multiple websites from a single instance with isolated API responses.
 * **Multi-language Content** — Use the robust i18n integartion of Django CMS in your frontend.
-* **Preview & Draft Access** — Fetch unpublished or draft content in your frontend for editor previews.
+* **Preview & Draft Access** — Fetch unpublished or draft content in your frontend for editing previews.
 * **Permissions & Authentication** — Uses DRF- and Django-permissions for secure access control.
 * **Menus & Breadcrumbs** — Exposes the built-in navigation handlers from Django CMS.
 * **Caching & Performance** — Works with Django cache backends like Redis and Memcached.